 Cameron graduated high school in 2019 and received a band 6 in HSC art.
 He is currently completing his third year of a psychology degree at Macquarie University.
 He is particularly passionate about child psychology and working with children, enjoying helping his students express their creativity in class while also learning new skills himself.
 Cameron aims to provide a positive, supportive, and welcoming atmosphere for his students, which centres around their unique perspective of the world.
 Cameron encourages all of his students to create artworks that reflect their unique experiences.

 one of our illustrators and a former student

-No stranger to Young Artists, Alex was a student here herself for over 5 years, and a Teacher’s Assistant for 4 years.
-She is well known and liked by many of the students.
+No stranger to Young Artists, Alex was a student herself at our school for over 5 years and a Teachers Assistant for 4 years.

 Bronte is an emerging contemporary Australian artist and animator who has recently graduated with Bachelor’s degree in Fine Art from the National Art School.
 She is a well-experienced and trained artist who creates oil and acrylic-based paintings, drawings, digital works, and animations.